inconsistent-dg/AC-Modding/ACNH/mods/music_mods.md

 ```
 brstm_converter input.wav -o output.bwav
 ```
+On Windows, add `.exe` to the end of `brstm_converter`.
+Make sure your output.bwav is named the same as in the games romFs, or the song will not load.

 # BARS Patching
 Switch Games that use BWAV files have information stored about them in a separate BARS archive.
 When replacing a BWAV with your own custom music, you’ll also need to replace the information about the BWAV in the BARS file.